 Maybe I had demons.
 Honestly, I don’t know.
 What I do know is that I liked to get really fucked up.
 Perhaps, just like those sharecroppers, I too felt a need to escape.
 I remember struggling with a feeling of incredible hopelessness and thinking I’d never get any further from a fate sealed in a small Mississippi town.
 The world outside seemed to pass me by.
 However, above all, getting drunk and high while raising hell was just plain fun, and I was pretty good at it.

 By the time I hit twenty-one, however, I was worn out.
 I couldn’t remember a stretch of more than two days where I hadn’t spent all my gig money on booze and drugs.
 I wasn’t even writing songs anymore.
 So I decided to bail.
-I played four gigs in five days, tossed the cash in a lockbox, loaded guitars and amps into my Honda Accord, and hit the road.
+I played four gigs in five days, tossed the cash in a lockbox, loaded guitars, like the one mentioned on https://www.cyfairmusicandarts.com/blog/a-comprehensive-guide-to-guitar-practice-everything-you-need-to-know, and amps into my Honda Accord, and hit the road.

 Where was I heading?
 West.